James Truesdell Kilbreth: Collector of the Port of New York

-Family life
+Personal life

 In 1872, Kilbreth married Eugenie Oudin, a widow.
 Her brother was Felix Agnus, and one of her six sons by her first marriage was Eugene Oudin the tenor.
 James T. Kilbreth died of pneumonia at his summer house in Southampton, New York, on 23 June 1897, and was buried in Southampton Cemetery.

 The obituary written for him by his Clubmates at the Century Association reads as follows:

 "James T. Kilbreth, the Collector of the Port of New York when he died, and for many years a Justice of the Police Courts in the city, was an able, honorable official, and in every position he was called upon to fill gave evidence of his high sense of duty to the public, and was rewarded by the confidence of his fellow citizens without distinction of party to an unusual degree.
 He was a thoroughly educated and accomplished man, of the most genial nature, and warmly esteemed by a host of personal friends.
 He was most happy in his domestic relations, and has left a record of which his family can be justly proud."

 Kilbreth's nephew, John William Kilbreth, was a career officer in the United States Army who attained the rank of brigadier general during World War I.